-Van hier tot Tokio: A history of Dutch-Japanese relations – DutchReview
+Van hier tot Tokio: a history of Dutch-Japanese relations – DutchReview

 The first ship to arrive in Japan from the Netherlands came from Rotterdam, arriving on April 19, 1600.
 It departed two years beforehand, in 1598, alongside four more ships, three of them being sunk on the way.

 The two outsiders quickly gained popularity, and were given lands, titles, and settled down with local women.
-This laid down the foundation of the relationship between the two countries.
+This laid down the foundation of Dutch-Japanese relations.
 The Shogun disliked the Portuguese, which came by not only with trade but also with pesky missionaries who went around spreading the gospel of Jesus, which turned out to be a very unpopular move with the Shogun.
 As such, the Dutch, with their rational Protestant values, who only wanted to do some good ole’ trading, proved to be a much more appropriate option as a long-term trading partner.

 The Shogun bestowed on the Dutch a trading permit, which was good news, as the Dutch had recently founded, in 1602, the infamous VOC, the Dutch East India Company.
 This gave the newly-founded company a new foreign trading partner to conduct commerce with.
 The VOC managed to obtain a permit to trade with all the shipping ports of Japan, and opened the first trading post in Hirado, in 1609.